efa2d19/dotfiles/README.md

 - `make xcode-clt`
   > Installs xcode clt

+- `make pull`
+  > Update all submodules as a force checkout with file protocol enabled

 ## 📝 License

 All set to go under the [Apache-2.0 License](/LICENSE).
 Use it, modify it, share it.